AmithBV0606/NextJs-Part-5/README.md

 4. In the client environment, there is no file system module and hence the error.

 5. It is important to remember that importing a server component into a client component is a pattern not supported in Next.js

+**Solution :** instead of nesting the server components, pass it as a prop to the client component, a common approach is using reacts children prop to create what is called a "slot".